Bio

 Team Leader, Mathematical Contest in Modeling (MCM)

-University of Arizona - Advised by Dr. Patrick Shipman.
+University of Arizona - Advised by Prof. Patrick Shipman.

 - Led a team for the 2024 MCM, responsible for project coordination, modeling, and paper writing.